sosedoff/lunchy-go/README.md

 good but there's a better way of doing it.
 Enter lunchy profiles.

 Profile file `.lunchy` should be placed under your project's root directory and include a list of services that needs to be started or stopped.

-Example `.lunchy` file:
+Example:

 ```
 postgres